carmelo343/flower-dl/README.md

 #### Usage:
-- `python flower-dl` to run script
+- `python flower-dl.py` to run script
 - Images will download to `./img` folder in working directory